Parenting Preschoolers

 September 2, 2021

-Community Helpers: Reading List
+Community Helpers, Our Everyday Heroes: Reading List

 The theme for September is Community Helpers.
 As a Reggio Emilia school, we must ensure selections are age-appropriate, ask questions before, after and during the book.
 Encourage your children to play/act out the plot.
 Bring the books to life and make reading fun.